-->

 THE REVIEW:

-Now before I lavish this film with all the praise I can muster, bestowing it with kisses, hugs, and all of that type of thing, I think it only right that I first tell you a bit about how 'Dr. Strangelove - Or How I Learned to Stop Worrying and Love the Bomb' came about.
+Before I lavish this film with all the praise I can muster, bestowing it with kisses, hugs, and all of that type of thing, I think it only right that I first tell you a bit about how 'Dr. Strangelove - Or How I Learned to Stop Worrying and Love the Bomb' came about.

-OK, so the writer / director of this film, Stanley Kubrick, started to devise this project as if it were a straightforward narrative.
+OK, so the writer/director of this film, Stanley Kubrick, started to devise this project as if it were a straightforward narrative.
 No jokes.
 No multi-layered storyline.
-Just a pretty simple adaptation from it's original source material, which was a novel called 'Red Alert' written by Peter Bryant.
+Just a pretty simple adaptation from its original source material, which was a novel called 'Red Alert' written by Peter Bryant.

 Fair enough.
 I'm also sure you're wondering why I have started my review with such a bold statement (or maybe if your washing machine has finished yet).
 And if you have, I presume that it is because you haven't seen this film before?
 Have you?

-Please note though, that in the case of 'Dr. Strangelove - or How I Learned to Stop Worrying and Loved the Bomb', replace the rocks with nuclear bombs, and the secret spatula with a doomsday machine.
+Please note, though, that in the case of 'Dr. Strangelove - or How I Learned to Stop Worrying and Loved the Bomb', replace the rocks with nuclear bombs, and the secret spatula with a doomsday machine.

 Nuff said.